Can a Quantum Strategy Help Bring Down the House?

 Entanglement is a phenomenon described by the rules of quantum mechanics, which states that two physically separate objects can be “entangled,” or correlated with each other, in such a way that the correlations between them are stronger than what would be predicted by the classical laws of physics and probability.

-In 1964, physicist John Bell proved mathematically that quantum entanglement could exist, and also devised a test — known a Bell test — that scientists have since applied to many scenarios to ascertain if certain spatially remote particles or systems behave according to classical, real-world physics, or whether they may exhibit some quantum, entangled states.
+In 1964, physicist John Bell proved mathematically that quantum entanglement could exist, and also devised a test — known the Bell test — that scientists have since applied to many scenarios to ascertain if certain spatially remote particles or systems behave according to classical, real-world physics, or whether they may exhibit some quantum, entangled states.

 “One motivation for this work was as a concrete realization of the Bell test,” says Harrow of the team’s new paper.
 “People wrote the rules of blackjack not thinking of entanglement.
 But the players are dealt cards, and there are some correlations between the cards they get.
 So does entanglement work here?
 The answer to the question was not obvious going into it.”